6th Grade to 8th Grade

 I was a bit of a germophobe back in elementary school and middle school.
 I used wet wipes after using the bathroom.
-I mostly did that because the soap they gave wasnt even soap, just pink sand.
-Youd think the school district would want to keep the children healthy, but I guess not.
+I mostly did that because the soap they gave wasn’t even soap, just pink sand.
+You’d think the school district would want to keep the children clean and healthy, but I guess not.

-Ive heard that you need a few germs to keep your immune system strong.
-But its still a good idea to wash your hands regularly.
-Heres a Frazz comics about washing your hands:
+I’ve heard that you need a few germs to keep your immune system strong.
+But it’s still a good idea to wash your hands regularly.
+Here’s a Frazz comic about washing your hands:

-From what I can tell this book does a good job at explaining severe OCD.
-Ill keep looking for some more books about people with OCD, so I can compare them.
+From what I can tell, this book does an excellent job of explaining severe OCD.
+I’ll keep looking for more books about people with OCD to compare them.

 This week’s Weird but True Fact about Washing Your Hands